Jhilmil BreckenridgeLEAD EDITOR

-Jhilmil Breckenridge is a poet, writer and activist and is founder, Bhor Foundation, an Indian charity, which is active in mental health advocacy.
+Jhilmil is a poet, writer and activist and is founder, Bhor Foundation, an Indian charity, which is active in mental health advocacy.
 She advocates Poetry as Therapy and is working on a few initiatives to take this into prisons and psychiatric facilities.
 She is working on a PhD in the UK and has just co-edited an anthology of voices writing on mental health titled Side Effects of Living, published by Women Unlimited and Speaking Tiger.
 She is passionate about creating more awareness about the trauma informed approach, and rights for those living with psychosocial disability.
 She has been a TCI-AP member since 2017.

 MDrights is a survivor of psychiatry, a geek for Digital Privacy, for the rights of marginalised social groups and for the resistance against state censorship.

 Momina Masood is a graduate student based in Lahore, Pakistan.
 She edits poetry for Papercuts and is currently researching queer Pakistani cinemas for her M.Phil. degree in English Literature at the University of Punjab.
 She tweets at @momina711.

 Shreshtha Das is an activist based in India.
 She opted out of a court-based practice owing to its inability to capture the complexities of human experience.
 She is trained in Arts-based therapy and champions a feminist politics of vulnerability and also a feminist and Buddhist reimagination of the idea of people as ‘independent’ beings.